variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 1109 7th Street

-The Dragon’s Cache will host “A Portrait Of The West” featuring Oils by M L Pruett.
-You can also sample their refreshment table and listen to calming classical guitar by Bob Schneller.
+The Dragon’s Cache will host “In The Beginning” featuring the work of 16-year-old Destiny Campbell.
+There will also be refreshments and the music of Marzette Martin on Keyboard.

 ### The Eden Gallery @ Virtually Yours